 Steps to make the Easy Castle Pop-Up Card

-- Download the free pattern from the Paper Glitter Glue library.
+- Download the free pattern - Design No. 141 - from the Paper Glitter Glue library.

 - Cut out the pattern pieces for the Easy Castle Pop-Up Card.